SasaSSB/meet-the-artist/README.md

 This application is a prototype designed to facilitate communication between art galleries and active artists by providing an accessible platform to view and manage artist information.
 The application serves as a bridge, allowing galleries to easily access key details about artists, including their names, bio, contact information, and artistic portfolio(will be an art photo link). its a prototype, the application will utilize a manual JSON file as a data source, enabling testing and refinement before integrating real artist information.
-The interface is designed for navigation, ensuring that galleries can quickly browse and search for artists.
 This application aims to enhance collaboration opportunities.
-Later iteration will include adding a commenting and rating feature for Art Galleries to leave on artist information tab.
+Later iteration will include adding a commenting and rating feature for Art Galleries to leave on the artist information.

 ## Getting Started